hmchen47/DataScience/ML/MLNN-Hinton/13-BeliefNets.md

     + not scale well
     + very slow in networks w/ multiple hidden layers
     + why?
+      + not initialize the weight in a sensible way as one of the reasons
+      + local optima
   + poor local optima
-    + usually quite good but far from optimal for deep nets
+    + usually quite good but far from optimal for deep nets (small initialized random weights)
-    + should we retrat to models that allow convex optimization?
+    + should we retreat to models that allow convex optimization?
+      + mathematically good
+      + in practice, running away from the complexity of real data

 + Unsupervised learning
   + overcoming the limtations of back propagation
-  + gradient method
+  + gradient method and stochastic mini-batch descent
     + efficient and simple
-    + used for modeling the structure of the sensory input
+    + used for modeling the structure of the sensory input, not for modeling the relation btw input and output
     + adjusting the weights to maximize the probability
-    + probability that a generative model would have generated the sensory input
+    + a generative model would have generated the sensory input
+    + e.g., leaning Boltzmann machines
+    + computer vision $\implies$ learning computer graphics first
-  + learning objective for a generative model: maximize $p(x)$ not $p(y|x)$
+  + learning objective for a generative model as w/ Boltzmann Machines: maximize $p(x)$ (probability of observed data)  not $p(y|x)$ (probability of labels w/ given inputs)
   + what generative model to use?
     + an energy-based model like a Boltzmann machine
     + a causal mode made of idealized neurons
     + a hybrid of the two

-+ Artificial Intelligence and Probability
++ Artificial Intelligence and Anti-Probability in 1970s
   + "Many ancient Greeks supported Socrates opinion that deep, inexplicable thoughts came from the gods.
 Today's equivalent to those gods is the erratic, even probabilistic neuron.
 It is more likely that increased randomness of neural behavior is the problem of the epileptic and the drunk, not the advantage of the brilliant." <br/> P. H. Winston, "Artificial Intelligence", 1977 (The first AI textbook)
   + All of this will lead to theories of computation which are much less rigidly of an all-or-none nature than past and present formal logic ...
 There are numerous indications to make us believe that this new system of formal logic will move closer to another discipline which has been little linked in the past with logic.
 This is thermodynamics primarily in the form it was received from Boltzmann." <br/> John von Neumann, "the Computer and the Brian", 1958 (unfinished manuscript)

-+ Belief Networks
++ Incorporating probability into AI
   + combination of graph theory and probability theory
   + AI works in the 1980's
     + using bags of rules for tasks such as medical diagnosis and exploration for minerals
     + dealing w/ uncertainty for practical problems
-    + made up ways of doing this that did not involve probabilities
+    + made up ways of doing uncertainty that did not involve probabilities $\to$ bad bet
   + Graphical models
-    + Pearl, Heckeman, Lauritzen, and others shown that probabilities worked better
+    + Pearl, Heckeman, Lauritzen, and others shown that probabilities worked better than the ad-hoc methods of expert systems
-    + good for representing what depended on what
+    + discrete graph good for representing what depended on what other variables
     + computing for nodes of the graph, given the states of other nodes
+      + dealing w/ real valued computations
+      + respected the rules of probability
+        + compute the expected values of some nodes in the graph given the observed states of other nodes
+  + Belief nets:
+    + named that people in graphical models give to a particular subset of graph
-  + Belief nets: sparsely connected, directly acyclic graphs, clever inference algorithms
+    + sparsely connected, directly acyclic graphs
+    + clever inference algorithms to compute the probabilities of unobserved node efficiently for sparesely connected graph
+    + working exponentially in the number of nodes that influence each node $\implies$ not for densely connected networks

 + Belief Networks
-  + a directed acyclic graph composed of stochastic variables
+  + a directed acyclic graph composed of stochastic variables (see diagram)
+    + observe any of the variable in general
+    + unobserved hidden causes, may be layered (blue nodes)
+    + eventually give rise to some observed effect (red nodes)
   + observe some of the variables
   + Problems to solve:
-    + the __inference__ problem: infer the states of the unobserved variables
+    + __the inference problem__: infer the states of the unobserved variables
+      + unable to infer them w/ certainty $\implies$ probability distribution over unobserved variables
+      + dependent unobserved variable: probability distribution likely to be big cumbersome things w/ an exponential number of terms
-    + the __learning__ problem: adjust the interactions btw variables to make the network more likely to generate the training data
+    + __the learning problem__: adjust the interactions btw variables to make the network more likely to generate the training data
+      + given a training set composed of observed vectors of states of all the leaf nodes
+      + how to adjust the interactions btw variables to make the network more likely to generate that training data
+      + adjusting interactions will involve both
+        + deciding which node affected by which other node
+        + deciding the strength of that effect

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture13/lec13.pdf" ismap target="_blank">